-The aggregate neural network model forecast for August is 213,000, which is down 29,000 jobs from last month's revised forecast of 242,000.
-The decrease in the forecast from July to August reflects a continued weakening in the employment environment over the past two months.
-The Briefing.com consensus estimate for August is 223,000, which is up 14,000 jobs from the July report, indicating a modest strengthening in the employment environment.
-The actual July data was notably below revised June forecast (-0.41 S.E.) and the consensus estimate for August is marginally higher than the model forecast (+0.13 S.E.).
+The aggregate neural network model forecast for August is 201,000, which is unchanged from last month's revised forecast of 201,000, reflecting no change in the strength of the employment environment during the month of August.
+The Briefing.com consensus estimate for August is 217,000, which only 2,000 higher than the July NFP data (215,000), also indicating a stable employment environment.
+The actual July data was slightly above the revised July forecast (+0.18 S.E.) and the consensus estimate for August is also slightly above the model forecast (+0.21 S.E.).

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.